hack-the-crisis-web/htc-web/src/pages/index.md

 ---
 heading: placeholder
 templateKey: index-page
-title: Fighting off the crisis
+title: FIGHTING OFF THE CRISIS
 eventDate: 3-5th of April
 subheading: >-
   3 billion people in lockdown.
 Join the world's biggest hackathon so we never